By Team Ink

-Not every print job requires press passing, but sometimes it is worthwhile as it offers a cost-effective opportunity to check colour reproduction on the actual paper stock.
-Passing on press provides an opportunity to have a tighter control of the finished product.
+Not all jobs require a physical check whilst the job is printing (aka “press pass”), but sometimes it is worthwhile as it offers a cost-effective opportunity to check colour reproduction on the actual paper stock.
+Passing on press provides an opportunity to have a tighter control of the finished product, but be careful, it’s not the best time to make copy or layout changes.

-As print experts, with a vast experience of print production, we’re able to undertake press passing for you.
+As print experts, with a vast experience of print production, we’re able to undertake press passing on your behalf.
 Or we can invite you along to experience how your product is printed, explain the process while checking that everything is as it should be.
 Either way, our services extend to being a trusted expert on signing off on proofs.

 So what should you look for when press passing?